 Both headphones have a similar design and performance, but the Audio-Technica ATH-M50xBT are better mixed-usage headphones than the regular wired Audio-Technica ATH-M50x which are better for studio use.
 The M50xBT are wireless, which makes them more convenient to use, and they have a decent control scheme on the ear cups, while the wired model doesn’t have any.
 On the other hand, the regular M50x have a more balanced audio reproduction, and you don’t have to worry about latency issues or battery life, but the 38 hours of playback time you get with the M50xBT is excellent.

 The Sennheiser HD 4.50 are better headphones than the Audio-Technica ATH-M50xBT.
-They have a decent noise canceling feature that the M50xBT lack.
+They have a decent noise cancelling feature that the M50xBT lack.
 Also, even if their treble range is slightly recessed, they are compatible with a great app that lets you EQ the sound signature to your liking and can connect to 2 devices simultaneously, which is convenient.
 However, the ATH-M50xBT have almost twice the battery life, a better microphone for calls, better wireless range, and are slightly more comfortable.
 They do take a lot more time to charge overall.

 The Sony WH-CH700N are slightly better headphones than the Audio-Technica ATH-M50xBT.
 They are compatible with the Sony Headphones Connect app which allows lots of sound customization options, while the Audio-Technica app lacks features.
-Also, they are noise canceling headphones, but this feature doesn’t actually seem to perform well.
+Also, they are noise cancelling headphones, but this feature doesn’t actually seem to perform well.
 The Sonys are also very sensitive to glasses.
 On the other hand, the Audio-Technicas are better-built headphones and have better wireless range thanks to the Bluetooth 5.0 support.

-The Bose SoundLink Around-Ear II are better headphones than the ATH-M50xBT.
+The Bose SoundLink Around-Ear II are better headphones than the Audio-Technica ATH-M50xBT.
 They are one of the most comfortable headphones we’ve tested so far, and they have a more neutral sound signature.
 On the other hand, the Audio-Technicas have better wireless range and are better-built than the Bose.
 They also have a great battery life but take much more time to charge fully.
 While the Bose SoundLink supports an earlier version of Bluetooth and therefore has worse wireless range, it can connect to 2 devices simultaneously, which the ATH-M50xBT can’t do, but they support Bluetooth 5.0.